Graphic Design, MFA

 - Graduate seminar

-- Courses include Graphic Design Graduate Studio, Motion Design Graduate Studio, Interaction Design Graduate Studio, History/Theory/Critical Analysis, Graphic Design History, History of Art, and Special Topics in Graphic Design
+- Courses include Graphic Design Graduate Studio, Motion Design Graduate Studio, Interaction Design Graduate Studio, History/Theory/Critical Analysis, Graphic Design History, History of Art and special topics in Graphic Design

 3FOCUS AREAS FOR AN MFA IN GRAPHIC DESIGN